 These potentials are selected for their experimental relevance~\cite{Navon:2019,Dogra:2023}.
 The cylindrical box potential, whose depth is $\UD$ and symmetry axis is along $z$, is:

 $V_\mathrm{drive}$ is the time-periodic potential gradient:

-and $V_\mathrm{diss}$ is an absorbing potential on the edges of the simulation grid to mimic the loss of particles that have enough energy to leave the box:
+and $V_\mathrm{diss}$ is an absorbing (imaginary) potential on the edges of the simulation grid to mimic the loss of particles that have enough energy to leave the box:

-Here, the edges of the simulation grid are located at $\pm D_\sigma$ along direction $\sigma$, $A$ and $w$ are the strength and the characteristic width of the absorbing boundary~\footnote{We benchmarked our simulations for different choices of $A$ and $w$ and have verified their choice within an appropriate range does not affect our results.
+Here, the edges of the simulation grid are located at $\pm D_\sigma$ along direction $\sigma$, $A$ and $w$ are the strength and the characteristic width of the absorbing boundary.
+We benchmarked our simulations for different choices of $A$ and $w$ and have verified their choice within an appropriate range does not affect our results.
 Note that we do not include the gravitational potential; this is justified as in experiments in 3D optical boxes, gravity is well compensated (\emph{e.g.} by magnetic levitation)~\cite{Navon:2021}.